 Google Shopping Express is Google's answer to Amazon's same-day delivery service, among many other small-scale shopping and retail delivery options.
 Read More

 Today, Samsung posted an official demo video of some of Galaxy S III's more advanced features, such as Smart Stay, S Voice, Smart Alert, Direct Call, and social tagging.
 Ironically, while showcasing just how intelligent the phone is, we are treated to the following hilarious answer by S Voice:

 Hey, it's 18 degrees Fahrenheit in Los Angeles!
 That's -8 Celsius.
 In May.
 Look what you've done, Sammy - now we're going to need to edit Wikipedia to amend the previous record of 24F from 1944.
+I guess we could finally say there actually was a cold day in Hell after all.
 Read More

 Just a few days after allegedly adding its NYC market to the list of 2012 LTE rollout locations, Sprint has evidently begun planning to light up the Los Angeles Metro area by the end of 2012 as well.

 Sprint's Los Angeles Metro market currently spans all of Los Angeles County, including Avalon and Santa Catalina.
 According to S4GRU, Orange County, North LA, Riverside/San Bernardino, San Diego, and Lower Central Valley are included in different markets, and are expected to deploy some time after Los Angeles.

 S4GRU also notes that while converting the necessary sites to Network Vision standards will take over 8 months, individual sites will be activated on a monthly basis, meaning customers who purchase Sprint's first round of 4G LTE-enabled devices will still have a chance of enjoying enhanced data speeds.
 Read More